Neighborhood Greenways

 Neighborhood Greenway_Logo-11_greenbox.png

-NEW: Use our new web map (link here) to tell us about your biking and walking safety concerns and needs for the planned Neighborhood Greenways, especially the three that will be implemented first - the Slow Street segments of Pacific, San Jose/Morton and Versailles.
+NEW: Use our web map (link here) to tell us about your biking and walking safety concerns and needs for the planned Neighborhood Greenways, especially the three that will be implemented first - the Slow Street segments of Pacific, San Jose/Morton and Versailles.

 Neighborhood Greenways are local, traffic-calmed streets designed to give priority to people walking and biking, where bicyclists and motorists can safely share the road and busy street crossings have been made safer.
 In 2024-2025, the Slow Street segments of Pacific Ave, San Jose Ave/Morton St and Versailles Ave will be converted to Neighborhood Greenways.
 Read more below and find a quick overview here(PDF, 2MB).